ioBroker/ioBroker.javascript/docs/en/javascript.md

 sendTo(adapter, command, message, callback);
 ```

 Send message to a specific or all adapter instances.
-When using the adapter name the message is send to all instances.
+When using the adapter name the message is sent to all instances.

 To get specific information about messages you must read the documentation for particular adapter.